 If you’re pursuing child custody in Georgia, it’s important to partner with an attorney who can fight for the best possible outcome.
-Discover the answers to frequently asked questions about child custody, then contact Mickey Kicklighter today:
+Discover the answers to the below Custody FAQs, then contact Mickey Kicklighter today:

 What is the difference between physical and legal custody?

 Physical custody refers to the parent who the child lives with for the majority of the time.
 Physical custody can be sole or joint.
 Joint physical custody means that both parents have custody of the child, and the amount of time each parent is legally allowed to have is ordered by the court or determined in mediation.

 Legal custody allows one parent to be deemed the decision maker on topics such as health, religion, and education.
 However, legal custody can also be sole or joint.
 If joint legal custody is awarded to both parents, there is one parent who is assigned the primary custodial role.
 The custodial role gives this parent the final say in decisions in the event that an agreement cannot be reached.

 What factors contribute to “the best interest of the child”?

 In Georgia, a judge determines the “best interest of the child” by considering many factors.
 If you’re contemplating a divorce and know your spouse will want custody of your child, it’s important to know that the judge will consider elements such as:

 Can child custody orders be modified?